olapompa/ChIP_Marstonlab/readme.md

 ---
-title: "Hello all lab R people"
+title: "readme"
 output: html_document
 ---

-Hello all lab R people
+## Hello all lab R people,

 I am making an R script to streamline our ChIP analysis.
 The excel file is so 2000s and it is very easy to make mistakes there while copying and I don't want to deal with its issues anymore.
 I hope to make everything as automated as possible and if I am very nice (or bored) I will try to make shiny app to make the analysis do itself.
 But we will see.
 So far it is written in a lovely R markdown so you will be able to make a nice html or pdf file to add straight to your benchling.It will also write tables with the calculations as external files so all of them will be preserved and everything will be much easier to read than it is now.